kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 ### 4.2 Discussion and Insights

-The comprehensive evaluation of our Energy Management System reveals several important insights into the integration of probabilistic machine learning approaches with optimization techniques for energy management.
+The evaluation of our Energy Management System reveals several important insights into the integration of probabilistic machine learning approaches with optimization techniques for energy management.
 This section discusses the key findings, implications, and limitations of our work.

 #### 4.2.1 Key Findings